ArminJo/NeoPatterns/README.md

 # SNAKE GAME
 ## SnakeGame Example
 The game can be controlled by 2 or 4 buttons or by serial input (WASD).
-To enable serial input control you must comment out line 33 `#define USE_SERIAL_CONTROL` in the library file *MatrixSnake.h* or define global symbol `USE_SERIAL_CONTROL` which is not yet possible in Arduino IDE:-(.<br/>
+To enable serial input control you must comment out line 33 `#define USE_SERIAL_CONTROL` in the library file *MatrixSnake.h* or define global symbol with `-DUSE_SERIAL_CONTROL` which is not yet possible in Arduino IDE:-(.<br/>
 The experimental Python script in the extras folder converts key presses and game controller input to appropriate serial output for the game.<br/>
 After 7 seconds of inactivity the Snake demo with a simple AI is started.
 ## SnakeAutorun Example